Wakeham ministry

-The Wakeham ministry is being formed following the 2025 Newfoundland and Labrador general election.
-Following the victory of Tony Wakeham, as the leader of the Newfoundland and Labrador Progressive Conservative Party, he will form a new cabinet (formally the Executive Council of Newfoundland and Labrador).
+The Wakeham ministry was formed following the 2025 Newfoundland and Labrador general election.
+Following the victory of Tony Wakeham, as the leader of the Newfoundland and Labrador Progressive Conservative Party, he formed a new cabinet (formally the Executive Council of Newfoundland and Labrador).

-Formation
+Formation and shuffles

 On October 22, 2025, Wakeham announced the members of his transition team.
-They include Ross Wiseman and Darin King, former public service executive Colleen Janes and PC campaign manager Steve Outhouse.
-Wakeham’s Chief of Staff as leader of the opposition Denise Tubrett will be Chief of Staff in the premier’s office.
+They included Ross Wiseman and Darin King, former public service executive Colleen Janes and PC campaign manager Steve Outhouse.
+Wakeham's Chief of Staff is Denise Tubrett.

+On August 20, 2026, Wakeham conducted a cabinet shuffle.
+Seven members of his were moved.

 Ministers

 The Cabinet was named and sworn in on October 29, 2025, at the Government House.